archf/ansible-accounts/README.md

 users_usergroups: []

 # Don't generate private ssh key in user accounts on every machine, consider
 # agent forwarding instead.
-# Use this in group_vars to toggle ssh_key creation in a group of hosts.
+Use this in group_vars to toggle ssh_key creation
+# in a group of hosts.
 users_generate_ssh_keys: no

 # SSH key rotation is disabled by default.
 users_rotate_ssh_keys: no

+# Exclusive ssh keys on remote accounts.
+users_exclusive_ssh_keys: no

 # Max age of keys for ssh_rotation.
 This is a time specification that must be
 # compatbile with the find module.